 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category last 5 years housing completions have averaged 286 dwellings per year.
-Since 2010 the average rate has been 222 dwellings per year.
-The Land Allocations DPD made allocations for housing development in accordance with this policy which have started to deliver completions since 2013.
-Market Assessment.
-The current 400 dwelling per annum target no longer aligns with evidenced need and needs to be reviewed in line with future requirements, taking account of government's policy and guidance on assessing local housing need.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document with this policy which have started to deliver completions since 2013. assessing local housing need.
 There is a need to align the policy with the NPPF in context of sequential approach to housing development.
-CS6.2 Dwelling mix and Type Ensures a mix of housing sizes and types will be delivered to support evidenced need, as well as meeting Lifetime Homes standards A range of housing types and sizes have generally been delivered within sites through this policy.
-However market housing has tended to focus on larger 4 and 5 bed properties when current up to date SHMA evidence indicates the focus should be on 2-3 bed properties given household characteristics.
-A number of housing developments for older people have been permitted to help meet Policy to be refreshed in light of evidence relating to housing need requirements considering the needs of all as identified in the NPPF.
+CS6.2 Dwelling mix and Type Ensures a mix of housing sizes and types will be delivered to support evidenced need, as well as meeting Lifetime Homes standards.
+A range of housing types and sizes have generally been delivered within sites through this policy.
+However market housing has tended to focus on larger 4 and 5 bed properties (see further information in the Housing Topic Paper), when current up to date SHMA evidence indicates the focus should be on 2-3 bed properties given household characteristics.
+A number of housing developments for older people have been permitted to help Policy to be refreshed in light of evidence relating to housing need requirements considering the needs of all as identified in the NPPF.
 Also need to have a policy that is clear on the types and mix of housing aligned to these requirements.
-Policy needs updating with respect to Lifetime Homes requirements, as this element of the policy has been updated by Policy DM11 of the Development 1
+Policy needs updating with respect to Lifetime Homes requirements, as this element of the policy has been updated by Policy DM11 of the Development Management Policies DPD.
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 5.3 , 5.4 Policy Approaches 5.8

 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category the needs of older people.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document meet the needs of older people.
 One development was permitted with a condition requiring Lifetime Homes, but this condition was subsequently removed.
 The Council does not therefore have monitoring data to suggest the lifetime homes element of this policy was implemented through planning decisions.
-Management Policies DPD.
-CS6.3 Provision of affordable housing Sets out affordable housing requirements from new developments, and where exemptions to these may be acceptable This policy has been successful in securing significant numbers of affordable houses.
-For major schemes of ten units or more permitted in the period 2010-2019 approximately 37% of units have been secured as affordable.
-This includes a number of 100% affordable schemes.
-Exemptions to the policy have been permitted on a case by case basis where robust viability evidence has been provided.
-Policy to be refreshed in order to align with NPPF with respect to widened affordable housing definition.
-There is a need to review site size thresholds taking account of updated national policy and PPG regarding site size thresholds for requiring affordable housing.
-Viability considerations will need to be carefully assessed in the Local Plan to determine the level of affordable provision that can be 1
+CS6.3 Provision of affordable housing Sets out affordable housing requirements from new developments, and where exemptions to these may be acceptable.
+This policy has been successful in securing significant numbers of affordable houses.
+For major schemes of ten units or more permitted in the period 2010-2020 approximately 35% of units Policy to be refreshed in order to align with NPPF with respect to widened affordable housing definition.
+There is a need to review site size thresholds taking account of updated national Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 5.2